Snapshot : In this article, we check out televisions and cars online. They are great categories to learn about selling high ticket products online.

-Even their font choice, they’ve gone with Roboto – very similar to Future as you can read in our guide to typography.
-And, again its a 14px font size, albeit with a heavier weight.
+Even their font choice, they’ve gone with Roboto – very similar to Futura as you can read in our guide to typography.
+And, again it’s a 14px font size, but with a heavier weight.
 Slightly easier to read.
 But, not by much.

 The way the page is laid out is very much on trend with the brand identity of JB Hi-fi.
 If you’ve been in one of their stores, it feels the same online.

 To be honest, when it comes to selling high ticket products online, when those products are easy to buy in many places, like televisions, it’s hard to differentiate the experience.
 The branding helps, as does any price change you make through sales promotion activity.

 But, if you’re selling the same thing, your focus needs to be on getting the basics right.

 Product information helps, but it’s a hygiene factor, really.
 Everyone should get that part of selling high ticket products online right.